 Since I’m always working on the go then Airbnb becomes the most convenient choice for accommodation because it offers a nice, quiet space to get work done.
 Because I spent so much of the past decade living out of a suitcase I also appreciate the feeling that I have a home away from home in an Airbnb.

-Sign up for Airbnb here and get a free $40 credit to use on your first booking!
+Use my personal Airbnb referral link and get a free $40 credit to use on your first booking!

 When traveling to less expensive destinations such as Southeast Asia or Central America, I prefer to stay in local guest houses rather than Airbnb because they tend to be more cost effective.
 Guest houses are small local-run hotels and they can be inexpensive, clean, and offer many amenities so you can get alot of value for your money.